sergiomoreiraf/CodingGarden-pokemon/CodingGarden.md

   - Unless on very specific cases, this is a must for every project nowadays.
 - WebComponents (with Typescript!)
   - Web Component is somehow a way to let us extends the HTML elements to create new custom and reusable HTML.
-  - Separation of concern between presentation (remote fetched template) and controller (with a custom solution to build web components).
+  - Separation of concern between presentation (template) and controller.
-  - No shadow CSS was used (yet).
+  - No shadow CSS was used.
 - [SPA](https://en.wikipedia.org/wiki/Single-page_application).
 - Observer Pattern to share state.
   - This means that the state is shared between subscription as such on Observer Pattern.
 For example, whatever component/class that has a shareable state provides a subscription so others can be notified on this state change.
 - Mix between an OO approach and functional programming.
+- UI animation.

 What I may add:

-- UI animation (will try without adding a lib).
 - PWA.

 ## What will be your process?